PoisotLab/ms_metaweb_transfer/manuscript.md

 approach to predict the Canadian mammalian metaweb.
-This showcases that although the components (species) that make up the Canadian and European communities may be *minimally* shared, if the medium (proxy space) selected in the transfer step is biologically plausible, we can still effectively learn from the known network and make biologically relevant predictions of interactions.
-It should be reiterated that the framework presented in @fig:concept is amenable to changes;
-notably, the measure of similarity may not be phylogeny, and can be replaced by information on foraging [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or a combination of traits and phylogenetic structure [@Stock2021PaiLea].
+This showcases that although the components (species) that make up the Canadian and European communities may be *minimally* shared, if the medium (proxy space) selected in the transfer step is biologically plausible (*TK e.g. here*), we can still effectively learn from the known network and make biologically relevant predictions of interactions.
+It should be reiterated that the framework presented in @fig:concept is amenable to changes; notably, the measure of similarity may not be phylogeny, and can be replaced by information on foraging [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or a combination of traits and phylogenetic structure [@Stock2021PaiLea].

 # Data used for the case study